 We found that most of the gas stations had wonderful picnic items.
 We grabbed delicious salads for my husband and myself that were gluten free.
 My older two (non celiac kids) ate sandwiches they’d picked out, while my little minion, who has celiacs, picked out some cheese, salami, and veggies.
 We enjoyed a picnic on a hill overlooking the windmills.

 If you have a chance to visit Kinderdijk, I highly recommend it.
 It was a family favorite because of its charm and history.
-It’s a quick trip from Amsterdam, Rotterdam, Brussels, and so many other great places in Europe.
+It’s a quick trip from Amsterdam, Rotterdam, Brussels, and so many other great places in Europe making it the perfect day trip.